pdxdave/singly-linked-lists/README.md

     this.head = currentHead.next
     this.length --;
     return currentHead;
-  } // end of shift. removes first item in list
+  } // end of shift
 }

 var list = new singlyLinkedList()